What To Know Before Installing A Shiplap Ceiling: Design Ideas

 There is also the consideration of patterns.
 Just like hardwood flooring, the look of shiplapping can differ depending on the direction the wood goes.
 For instance, a flat ceiling can look good with shiplapping in a uniform direction.
 On the other hand, a vaulted ceiling can lend itself to an upward pattern on either side of it meeting at the highest point.

 Some shiplapping also uses decor touches such as beams over the plank.
-This is popular with, once again, vaulted ceilings.
-The beams in these cases are rather uniform themselves as they are a set distance apart from one another.
-This creates a symmetry that’s aesthetically pleasing.
+This is popular with vaulted ceilings, once again.
+The beams in these cases are rather uniform, as they are a set distance apart.
+This creates an aesthetically pleasing symmetry.
+They may lie flat against the panel or connect from one side of a slanted ceiling to another, like rafters.
+If you decide to paint your panel, bare exposed beams are another way to add a rustic touch.

 Kitchen with shiplap ceiling, white cabinets, marble countertops and wood flooring